hackclub/scrapbook/README.md

 To customize the CSS on your profile page, run `/scrappy setcss <link>` in Slack, giving a link to a CSS file or a [GitHub Gist](https://gist.github.com).
 [Here’s the default CSS](https://scrapbook.hackclub.com/themes/default.css), for your overwriting pleasure.

 Want to preview your CSS before adding it to your profile?
-Check out <Mention username="jasonaa" />’s [Scrapbook Customizer](https://scrapbook.hackclub.com/customizer).
+Check out [@jasonappah](https://github.com/jasonappah)’s [Scrapbook Customizer](https://scrapbook.hackclub.com/customizer).

 ### Colors & fonts